glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

 We start by focusing on the future work for `scikit-learn`.

-1. Statistical correctness: *ogrisel, snath-xoc, antoinebaker, jeremiedbb*
+1. Statistical, algorithmic, and numerical correctness: *ogrisel, snath-xoc, antoinebaker, jeremiedbb*
    - We will continue our maintenance work to ensure that sample weights are correctly handled in estimators.
    - We will improve the documentation to better explain which cross-validation